Rusten House Arts Centre

 The structure had issues with asbestos and lead paint, has some structural defects, needs to be re-wired and re-plumbed, and had been vandalised whilst it has been unoccupied.
 We have completed work to make the premises structurally sound and undertaken some preliminary work to restore the exterior of the building.

-Approvals, plans and on-going heritage consultations have taken considerable time over the life of the project thus far.
+Approvals, plans and on-going heritage consultations have taken considerable time.
 This has translated into a considerable delay in the beginning of building works from what was initially anticipated.
 All necessary planning and heritage approvals and consultations have been obtained for the full scope of works and Council is now equipped to move full steam ahead on the project.
 New roofing work has now been completed.